 Management is responsible for the other information.
-The other information comprises Issuer's Report for the 1 Quarter 2021 (but does not include the consolidated financial statements and our auditor's report thereon), which is expected to be made available to us after the date of this auditor's report.
+The other information comprises the Company's Annual report for 2021 and the Securities Issuer's Report for the 12 months 2021 (but does not include the consolidated financial statements and our auditor's report thereon), which is expected to be made available to us after the date of this auditor's report.